Career pillar

 Think of your current redline situation.
 What is the one protocol you’ve abandoned “because you’re too busy”?
 What would happen to your clarity if you reinstated that protocol tomorrow morning, regardless of the noise?

-If load is the forcing function, map it honestly in the Capacity Matrix—then govern the week like an operator, not a passenger.
+If load is the forcing function, map it honestly in the Capacity Matrix—then govern the week like an architect, not a passenger.

 When you are calibrating against a specific role, run the same load discipline through the Career Architect Dashboard: resume vs. job description, keyword gaps, Gemini-enriched interview questions grounded in the posting’s pain signals, and a growth roadmap when you need sharper alignment.